edxu96/mgrid/docs_raw/index.rst

 There are two kinds of edges in multilayer network.
 Any intra-edge can only exist in a single layer, and correspond to cables.
-Inter-edges connect layers, and correspond to transformers.
+Inter-edges connect layers, and correspond to transformers in terms of power grids.

 There are more features when modelling power grid as multilayer network: